biermanj-dkja/ITREVIEW/README.md

 ## Known limitations in this version

-- Follow-up questions appear only after hitting Save Progress (not live — JavaScript dynamic loading is planned for a future version)
+- Follow-up questions appear only after hitting Save Progress — conditional question visibility is evaluated server-side on each save or page load.
+  Questions will not appear or disappear instantly as you type; hit Save Progress to reveal any follow-ups.
+JavaScript live-update of conditional questions is planned for a future version.
 - Module 2 per-system worksheets are generated after saving Section DG1;
   if you add systems to the inventory later, save again to regenerate
 - Logo/crest file upload is not yet implemented